codingminions/Whatsapp-Lite/README.md

  - Run the main server: go run cmd/server/main.go
  - Head to http://localhost:8080 to register and login in your account
  - This application will support at least 1k concurrent users.

+# Screenshots of the current state of the application:

+The screenshots of the existing state can be found at: https://github.com/codingminions/Whatsapp-Lite/tree/main/screenshots